Travelers’ Diarrhea Prevention

 - In this syndrome, vomiting and diarrhea may both be present, but symptoms usually resolve spontaneously within 12 hours.

-- TD most likely occurs in environments in warmer climates where large numbers of people do not have access to
+- TD most likely occurs in environments in warmer climates where large numbers of people do not have access to plumbing or latrines, the amount of stool contamination in the environment will be higher and more accessible to flies.

 - Happens equally in male and female travelers and is more common in young adult travelers than in older travelers.

-- Carrying small containers of alcohol-based hand sanitizers (may make it easier for travelers to clean their hands before eating when handwashing is not possible.)
+- Carrying small containers of alcohol-based hand sanitizers (may make it easier for travelers to clean their hands before eating when hand-washing is not possible.)

-- Care in selecting food and beverages can minimize the risk for acquiring TD
+- Care in selecting food and beverages can minimize the risk for acquiring TD.